Manage Users, Groups, and Roles

 SUCCESS: User 'wgrey' was removed

-Manage Users with the REST API
+Manage Users Using the REST API

-Get User Information with the REST API
+Get User Information Using the REST API

 To list the cluster’s current users, use the GET /settings/rbac/users method and URI as follows: